thecowan/wallpanel-android/README.md

 - MQTT or HTTP commands to remotely control device and application (url, brightness, wake, etc.).
 - Sensor data reporting for the device (temperature, light, pressure, battery).
 - Streaming MJPEG server support using the device camera.
+- Screensaver feature that can be dismissed with motion or face detection,

 ## Hardware & Software